alexirpan/alexirpan.github.io/_posts/2019-01-29-alphastar-part2.markdown

 is still based on maximizing the likelihood of actions in your dataset.
 The only change is on how the data is generated.
-So, if you have a very large dataset, from a wide variety of experts (like, say, a corpus of StarCraft games from anyone who's ever played the game), then it's possible that your data already has enough variety to let your agent learn how to recover from several of the incorrect decisions it could make.
+So, if you have a very large dataset, from a wide variety of experts of varying skill levels
+(like, say, a corpus of StarCraft games from anyone who's ever played the game), then it's possible that your data already has enough variation to let your agent learn how to recover from several of the incorrect decisions it could make.

 This is something I've anecdotally noticed in my own work.
 When collecting